ivan-borovets/fastapi-clean-example/README.md

 In the correct design, the Application layer component depends on an **abstraction (port)**, and the Infrastructure layer component **implements** the corresponding interface.
-This makes the Infrastructure component an adapter for the port, effectively turning it into a plugin for the Application layer.
+This makes the Infrastructure component an adapter for the port, effectively turning it into a plugin for Application layer.
-Such a design adheres to the **Dependency Inversion Principle (DIP)**, minimizing the impact of infrastructure changes on the core business logic.
+Such a design adheres to the **Dependency Inversion Principle (DIP)**, minimizing the impact of infrastructure changes on core business logic.

 ## Dependency Injection